 Villa Condo developments can suit a range of groups, including retirees and those with mobility impairments.
 The key characteristic of Villa Condo developments is that they provide an accessible and low-maintenance housing option.
-Units are single storey and are surrounded by common land that is maintained by a homeowners' association or other private entity.
+Units are surrounded by common land that is maintained by a homeowners' association or other private entity.
 They usually have a resident gathering space such as a community centre or place of worship.